-- 2.2 Describe your plans to engage relevant stakeholders from the defence end-users such as Ministry of defence or Defence innovation agencies in your hackathon.
+- 2.2 Describe your plans to engage relevant stakeholders from the defence and space sectors, including end-users such as Ministry of Defence, Armes Forces, Defence innovation agencies, Space agencies or other relevant government agencies responsible for space sector in your hackathon.
 Specify which of these stakeholders you will partner with and provide your strategy for securing them as contributors. - 2.3 Explain how you will secure the right profiles of defence-related technical mentors and selection board members who will support and evaluate your participating teams during the hackathon.
 List already secured profiles, if any. - 2.4 Provide a plan to confirm that all participants, mentors, speakers and selection board members must be citizens of one of the EU Member States, Norway or Ukraine and must be residing in the EU, Norway or Ukraine.
 All participants must be adults.
 Explain what local authorities you will partner with to enable this process. - 3.
 Capability to run a hybrid defence hackathon, to ensure digital collaboration between hackathon locations, the capability to provide-testing, and the quality of the online and onsite event components [5 pages max] - 3.1.
 Describe your experience of organizing defence hackathons, other forms of open innovation programs or hybrid events and explain how you will run EUDIS Defence hackathon 2025 in the given timeline including all the different phases required for a successful implementation.
 Please also describe how the given budget and payment schedule fit your current financial situation.
 Finally, present your team (brief profile description with competence, role and experience) and how they will work together to implement this project.
 Please consider eligibility requirement c) and upload the corresponding CVs in the EMS Platform. - 3.2.
 Provide a plan for streaming the Central Hub content to your participants and recording your own physical hackathon venue live for the Central Hub to see, including the potential budget for camera equipment. - 3.3.
 Describe the capabilities of the event location(s) you have in mind, highlighting factors contributing to the overall quality of the venue.
 Provide up to 3 venue hosting options including the name of the location, photos, and a clear explanation of how the venue will meet the requirements.
 What measures will you put in place to ensure a seamless and secure digital experience for both onsite and remote participants?
 Please consider for your description what's included in the eligibility requirement b) - 3.4.
 Explain how you plan to facilitate prototype testing during the hackathon.